Become a Host Family

 Learn about how this model of serving works and whether it would be right for you and your family.

 A Message from our Executive Director

 The fire at 4710 Curtis Ave destroyed the building and our South Baltimore drop-in center, but it did not change our mission or our hope.
 We are still going out weekly to conduct outreach over the internet and on the streets.
 We are meeting with clients by appointment and the talk-line is still answering calls.
 We have formed a drop-in center committee with the task of finding a new space to rent so that we can resume drop-in services.
 We hope to partner for emergency housing and are currently referring clients to other human trafficking and community organizations.
-We would love to see you and hear your thoughts and ideas for 2017.
+We welcome your support of our mission.

 Safe House of Hope is seeking individuals to join the board of directors.
 We are currently in need of a Treasurer and we would also benefit from the expertise of individuals with experience in housing and social work.
 Each board member is required to provide updates and/or reports to the entire board at each board meeting.
 Each member of the board must also head a committee.
 If you have a heart for our clients and possess these or other skills that you believe would be beneficial to accomplishing our mission, please download the Board Member Application.
 Submit your completed application via e-mail (details in application) or bring with you to the next open board meeting (held the first Monday of every month from 6:30pm to 8:30pm – see calendar).

 Interested in a group project for your church or organization?
 Do you have a desire to help our efforts and learn more about human trafficking?
-Please e-mail email@example.com to schedule a volunteer date.
-We are also seeking a Coordinator of Faith-Based Relations to help us engage with and maintain relationships with local churches and religious entities.
+Please email Ryan to schedule a volunteer date.
+You can also email him if you are interested in our Coordinator of Faith-Based Relations position, which helps us engage with and maintain relationships with local churches and religious entities.